Carlos Santana Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the fewest home runs in baseball (34 total, 0.7 per game).
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (41 total, 0.8 per game).

-- The righty last pitched on Sunday against the Atlanta Braves, when he went seven innings, allowing three earned runs while giving up six hits.
+- The righty's last time out was on Tuesday against the Oakland Athletics, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.